-August 22nd -4th, 2023: will include orientation for all new school psychology hires, as well as a full day of special education orientation.
+July 30th- August 4th, 2025: Orientation for all new school psychology hires and a full day of special education orientation.

-August 7th -11th, 2023: Will include didactic training with school psychologists and doctoral psychology interns and a day spent in the home base school with orientation to caseloads, active behavior intervention, and 504 Accommodation plans.
+August 5th-8th, 2025: This will include didactic training with school psychologists and doctoral psychology interns and a day spent at the home base school with orientation to caseloads, active behavior intervention, and 504 Accommodation plans.